vinhtran2611/flappy-bird/README.md

-# flappy game with pygame
+# Flappy game with pygame